maximelamure/rest.li/docs/testsuite_how_to.md

     - For the list of operation tests, follow the instructions for overriding a new method for an existing resource.

 7. Now that the test suite spec includes new responses, you need to update the manual assertion tests in the language-specific test suites.
-You should write a manual assertion for decoding each new flat http response.
-Ensure that the Rest.li client can decode an http response to a Rest.li response, and that the Rest.li response is a correct representation of the http response.
+You should write a manual assertion for decoding each new flat HTTP response.
+Ensure that the Rest.li client can decode an HTTP response to a Rest.li response, and that the Rest.li response is a correct representation of the HTTP response.